 So why is now the best time to invest your marketing dollars in SEO and PPC?

 The biggest reason is that there are A LOT of other businesses sitting on the sidelines.
 Again, it’s like the housing market several years before the peak.
-It may feel like all your competitors have already gone “all in” with online marketing, but they haven’t – far from it.
-There are home service companies that used to spend $60,000 per month on print yellow page advertising (without even tracking their results), spending just a few thousand dollars a month on SEO and PPC combined!
-There are plumbing companies getting leads from PPC for $30 per lead, and yet, they’re not maxing out their budgets.
+It may feel like all your competitors have already gone “all in” with online marketing, but they haven’t—far from it.
+There are home service companies that used to spend $60,000 per month on print Yellow Pages advertising (without even tracking their results), now spending just a few thousand dollars a month on SEO and PPC combined!
+There are plumbing companies getting leads from PPC for $30 per lead, and yet they’re not maxing out their budgets.
 I’ve seen companies “pause” their investment in content marketing (SEO) in order to save their money for another (totally unproven) marketing strategy.